chainguard-dev/edu/content/chainguard/administration/iam-organizations/assumable-ids.md

 }
 ```

-This means that the identity this Terraform configuration will create will only be able to view the resources tied to the same group the identity is tied to.
+This means that the identity this Terraform configuration will create will only be able to view the resources tied to the same organization the identity is tied to.

 Applying this configuration will create the assumable identity.
 You can follow any of our [identity examples](/chainguard/chainguard-enforce/iam-groups/identity-examples/) to create an assumable identity that can be used by a continuous integration workflow to interact with Chainguard.
 The Terraform files used in the linked tutorials are based closely on the template outlined here.